Fnixya/sysops_2/README.md

-# This is a Shell
+# Shell Implementation in C

+This is the implementation of a shell in C, focusing on learning the fundamental workings of UNIX processes, forking and piping.